• Homepage

-Chase Bank Money Market Rates: All You Need to Know
+• Chase Money Market Rates: Everything You Should Know

 Chase’s Money Market Account Rate

-The bank offers several various savings accounts, such as Savings and Premier Savings, along with Certificate of Deposit (CD) options.
-There’s no minimum deposit requirement to open these accounts, but it does charge a monthly fee.
-So, let’s take a closer look at Chase Bank savings account rates—though keep in mind that they’re always subject to change.
+The bank offers several savings accounts, such as Savings and Premier Savings, along with Certificate of Deposit (CD) options.
+There’s no minimum deposit requirement, but Chase does charge a monthly fee.
+So, let’s take a closer look at Chase money market rates — though keep in mind that they’re always subject to change.

 Chase Savings

-The standard Savings account has a $5 per month fee, but you can skip it if you meet one of these conditions:
+The standard Savings account has a $5 per month fee, but you can skip it if you meet one of the following conditions:

 The current APR for Chase Savings is a modest 0.01%.